Jidong Nanpu oil field

 The Jidong Nanpu oil field is an oil field located in Bohai Bay, China.
 It was discovered in 2005 and developed by China National Petroleum Corporation.
 It began production in 2006 and produces oil.
-The total proven reserves of the Jidong Nanpu oil field are around 7.45 billion barrels (1000×106tonnes), and production is centered on 200000 oilbbl/d.
+The total proven reserves of the Jidong Nanpu oil field are around 7.45 billion barrels (1 billion tonnes), and production is centered on 200000 oilbbl/d.